madeline-michaelis/16S_chtc/README.md

 ## Special Considerations
 * Do not include any personal information in the data input into the pipeline.
 * Please set up a staging folder with CHTC before trying this pipeline.
 It is meant to process large amounts of data that your home directory may not neccessarily be able to manage.
-* Make sure to update each sub script with your ideal amount of emory and Disk Requests.
-Please try to be as accurate as possible, as the more you overshoot, the more runtime and memory is taken up.

 # References
 If you find this pipeline helpful, please cite this GitHub Repository: